GoyaPtyLtd/BaseElements-Plugin/docs/Functions/BE_FileSaveDialog.md

 **Notes**

-Please read the FAQ page about file paths.
+PLUGIN PATHS ARE NOT FILEMAKER PATHS.
+The plugin uses the same path structure as your operating system, and you cannot pass to the plugin paths that start with file:/ or filewin:/ etc.  Read the FAQ for more info about paths.

 **Compatibility**